Competition year :

 A 4-week annual vacation period is permitted.

 Note that the postdoctoral fellowship cannot be suspended during the funding period.
-Under exceptional circumstances, the fellowship holder should contact the Fonds, which will analyze the situation on reception of the required supporting documents and approve or refuse the requested suspension.
+However, in the event of force majeure that prevents all or part of the postdoctoral fellowship from continuing on a full-time basis (e.g. major family obligations, serious illness, etc.), the fellowship holder must contact the Fonds, which will analyze the situation on reception of the required supporting documents and approve or refuse the requested suspension.
+If a suspension is granted, the payment(s) covering this period may be carried forward to the end of the funding period.

 Fellowship holders who have not yet defended their thesis may be reimbursed for an additional round trip.